rynr/puppet-github/README.markdown

 Requires
 --------

- * @curl@-Package
+ * *curl*-Package

 Quickstart
 ----------

-Install puppet-github to your modules (when you use git, it's easiest to @git submodule add git://github.com/rynr/puppet-github.git modules/github@.
+Install puppet-github to your modules (when you use git, it's easiest to *git submodule add git://github.com/rynr/puppet-github.git modules/github*).
+Now you can use this for your manifest:
     github::tarball { '/tmp/puppet.tgz':
       user     => 'puppetlabs',
       project  => 'puppet',